A Deterministic Almost-Tight Distributed Algorithm for Approximating Single-Source Shortest Paths: Distributed Approximate Single-Source Shortest Paths Algorithm on Networks with Arbitrary Topology

-We thus have obtained the following result. \begin{theorem} There is a deterministic distributed algorithm that, on any weighted undirected network, computes $ (1 + o(1)) $-approximate shortest paths between a given source node $ s $ and every other node in $ O(n^{1/2+o(1)}+\diam^{1+o(1)}) $ rounds. \end{theorem}
+We thus have obtained the following result. \begin{theorem} In the broadcast \congest model, there is a deterministic algorithm that, on any weighted undirected network with polynomially bounded positive integer edge weights, computes $ (1 + o(1)) $-approximate shortest paths between a given source node $ s $ and every other node in $ n^{1/2+o(1)}+\diam^{1+o(1)} $ rounds. \end{theorem}